Supreme Court expands gun rights, with nation divided

 About 8 in 10 Democratic voters said gun laws should be made more strict, VoteCast showed.
 Among Republican voters, roughly half said laws should be kept as they are, while the remaining half closely divided between more and less strict.

+“Today, unfortunately, many Americans have good reason to fear they will be victimized if they are unable to protect themselves.”
+The Second Amendment, he said, “guarantees their right to do so.”

+Justice Brett Kavanaugh, joined by Chief Justice John Roberts, noted the limits of the decision.
+States can still require people to get a license to carry a gun, Kavanaugh wrote, and condition that license on “fingerprinting, a background check, a mental health records check, and training in firearms handling and in laws regarding the use of force, among other possible requirements.”

 Backers of New York’s law had argued that striking it down would lead to more guns on the streets and higher rates of violent crime.
-Gun violence, which was already on the rise during the coronavirus pandemic, has spiked anew.
+Gun violence, on the rise during the coronavirus pandemic, has spiked anew.
+Gun purchases have also risen.

-The state issues unrestricted licenses where a person can carry their gun anywhere and restricted licenses that allow a person to carry the weapon but just for specific purposes such as hunting and target shooting or to and from their place of business.
+The state had issued unrestricted licenses where a person could carry a gun anywhere and restricted licenses allowing a person to carry the weapon but just for specific purposes such as hunting and target shooting or to and from their place of business.

 The challenge to the New York law was brought by the New York State Rifle & Pistol Association, which describes itself as the nation’s oldest firearms advocacy organization, and two men seeking an unrestricted ability to carry guns outside their homes.

 The Supreme Court last issued a major gun decision in 2010.
 In that decision and a ruling from 2008 the justices established a nationwide right to keep a gun at home for self-defense.
-The question for the court this time was about carrying one outside the home.
-Thomas wrote in his opinion that: "Nothing in the Second Amendment’s text draws a home/public distinction with respect to the right to keep and bear arms."
+The question for the court this time was just about carrying a gun outside the home.
+Thomas, who turned 74 on Thursday, wrote in his opinion that: “Nothing in the Second Amendment’s text draws a home/public distinction with respect to the right to keep and bear arms.”

 Associated Press reporters Mark Sherman, Hannah Fingerhut and Zeke Miller in Washington and Michael Hill in East Greenbush, New York, contributed to this report.